Thomas Nabbes: Works

 As a writer of masques Nabbes deserves more consideration.
 His touch was usually light and his machinery ingenious.
 The least satisfactory was the one first published, viz.
 Microcosmus.
 A Morall Maske, presented with generall liking, at the Private House in Salisbury Court, and heere set down according to the intention of the Authour, Thomas Nabbes, (1637).
 A reference to the approaching publication of the work was made in Don Zara del Fogo, a mock romance, which was written before 1637, though not published until 1656.
 Richard Brome contributed prefatory verses.
 His Spring's Glory (1638) bears some resemblance to Thomas Middleton's Inner Temple Masque, published in 1618.
 The Presentation intended for the Prince his Highnesse on his Birthday (1638) is bright and attractive, although it does not appear to have been actually performed.
 It was printed with The Spring's Glory, together with some occasional verses.
 The volume, which was dedicated to William, son of Peter Balle, was entitled The Spring's Glory, a Maske.
 Together with sundry Poems, Epigrams, Elegies, and Epithalamiums.
 By Thomas Nabbes (1639).
 Of the poems, the verses on a "Mistresse of whose Affection hee was doubtfull" have charm; they were included in William James Linton's Collection of Rare Poems.
 Nabbes contributed commendatory verses to Shackerley Marmion's "Legend of Cupid and Psyche" (1637); Robert Chamberlain's "Nocturnal Lucubrations", 1638; Thomas Jordan's "Poeticall Varieties", 1640; John Tatham's "Fancies Theater", 1640; Humphrey Mills's "A Night's Search", 1640; Thomas Beedome's "Poems Divine and Humane", 1641; and the "Phœnix of these Late Times; or, the Life of Mr. Henry Welby, Esq."
 (1637).
-Welby was an eccentric, who was credited with living without food or drink for the last forty-four years of his life.
+Henry Welby was an eccentric, who was credited with living without food or drink for the last forty-four years of his life.
 To the fifth edition of Richard Knolles's Generall Historie of the Turkes (1638) Nabbes appended "A Continuation of the Turkish Historie, from the Yeare of our Lord 1628 to the end of the Yeare 1637.
 Collected out of the Dispatches of Sr. Peter Wyche, Knight, Embassador [sic] at Constantinople, and others".
 The dedication is addressed to Sir Thomas Roe, whom Nabbes describes as a stranger to him.

 Nabbes' verse is smooth and musical.
 His language is sometimes coarse, but his general attitude is moral.
 The Masque of Microcosmus is really a morality play, in which Physander after much error is reunited to his wife Bellanima, who personifies the soul.
 The other two masques, slighter in construction but ingenious, show Nabbes at his best.
 Nabbes's plays were collected in 1639; and Microcosmus was printed in Robert Dodsley's Old Plays (1744).
 All his works, with the exception of his continuation of Knolles's history, were reprinted by A. H. Bullen in Old English Plays (second series, 1887).